anasty17/mirror-leech-telegram-bot/README.md

 ### TG Upload/Download

 - Leech support
-- Splitting
+- Split size for each user or task
-- Thumbnail for each user
+- Thumbnail for each user or task
 - Leech filename prefix for each user.
 Stolen from [Juned KH](https://github.com/junedkh)
 - Set upload as document or as media for each user
 - 4GB file upload with premium account